Do we need GM? Salt tolerance

 For years, GM proponents have been claiming breakthroughs in developing crops that tolerate saline soils.
-But as of 2011, none have been commercialised.
+But none have been commercialised.
 An article from 2009 said only that GM scientists "are close to developing crops that are tolerant of salt".

-The difficulty is that the genes that salt tolerance in plants is regulated not by one or two genes but by a complex network of genetic functioning that cannot be replicated by the crude methods of the genetic engineer.
+The difficulty is that salt tolerance in plants is regulated not by one or two genes but by a complex network of genetic functioning that cannot be replicated by the crude methods of the genetic engineer.

 GM salt tolerant crops, if they existed, would be a band-aid solution to a problem that intensive and chemical agriculture has caused.
 The sensible answer to salination of soils is prevention by sustainable farming and water management techniques.
 If it's too late for prevention, then the soil must be rebuilt by incorporating plenty of organic matter into it and planting different crops in stages according to its recovery.